Wildhoney/Keo/README.md

 ## Testing Smart Components

-Whenever you pass the `mapStateToProps` argument to Keo's `stitch` function you create a [smart component](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0) &mdash; due to the wrapping that `react-rseredux` applies to these components they can be troublesome to test.
+Whenever you pass the `mapStateToProps` argument to Keo's `stitch` function you create a [smart component](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0) &mdash; due to the wrapping that `react-redux` applies to these components they can be troublesome to test.
 As such they should ideally be exported as both a smart component for your application **and** as a dumb component for unit testing.

 However Keo provides a convenient `unwrap` function to resolve smart components to dumb components for testing purposes &mdash; leaving your application to handle the smart components.